All salon owners must have a good salon business plan.

 We’ve arrived at the exciting part.

-It’s time for you to start drafting your salon business plan.
-During the rest of this article I’ll walk you through each heading in your salon business plan outline.
-I’ll explain what each part is and also provide an example for each one that you can adapt to fit your plan.
+It’s time to start drafting your salon business plan.
+During the rest of this article, I’ll walk you through each heading in your salon business plan outline.
+I’ll explain each part and provide an example you can adapt to fit your plan.

 Don’t just read through this part.
 Get a pen and paper out and jot down all ideas that come to mind.
 You’ll find these notes helpful later.